 |Jennifer Lusk & Rob Lloyd, Melbourne Fringe Festival|

-Most recently, Who Are You Supposed to Be went to Lusk's hometown for the Adelaide Fringe Festival in March 2015.
+Who Are You Supposed to Be traveled to Lusk's hometown for the Adelaide Fringe Festival in March 2015.

 "Done with wit, affection and definitely played for laughs...
 4.5 stars." - Adelaide Theatre Guide